 Since its inception, the Fulbright Program has become the U.S. government’s premier scholarship program.
 It has supported more than 260,000 American students, artists, and other professionals, opportunities for study, research and international competence in more than 150 countries.

 Lawrence University, "Reinterpreting the Past: Lawrence University’s Courtney Doucette Heading to Russia as Fulbright Scholar" (2004).
 Press Releases.
-Paper 322.
+322.